 An MSN is a graduate degree that nurses can complete after earning a BSN.
 The MSN is also the degree nurses need before they can pursue a doctoral degree — Ph.D. or DNP.
 Typically, it takes two years to complete an MSN.

 The master's curriculum builds on the knowledge and nursing experience a BSN-prepared nurse has acquired.
-Students in an MSN program are able to focus on one area of nursing such as:
+Students in an MSN program can focus on one area of nursing such as clinical practice, education and leadership

 What Is an MSN in Nursing Administration?